zzxwill/browser-use/README.md

 - Customizable Actions - Add your own browser interactions (e.g. add data to database which the LLM can use)
 - Handles dynamic content - dont worry about cookies or changing content
 - Chain-of-thought prompting with memory - Solve long-term tasks
+- Self-correcting - If the LLM makes a mistake, the agent will self-correct its actions

 ## Advanced Examples